-Mechanical keys are also usually more comfortable to type on.
+They are also usually more comfortable to type on.
 They have a little bounce and do not need to be fully engaged to register keystrokes.
-As a result, they cause less fatigue when engaged continuously for long periods of time.
+As a result, they cause less fatigue when engaged continuously for long periods.

 The keys on a mechanical keyboard are also usually made of better-quality plastics, such as acrylonitrile butadiene styrene (ABS) or polybutylene terephthalate (PBT).
 These not only make them last longer but also make them more satisfying to use.

-Taken together, the pleasant touch and feel of mechanical keyboards and their greater responsiveness and accuracy make mechanical keyboards much faster to work with.
+The pleasant touch and feel of mechanical keyboards and their greater responsiveness and accuracy make them much faster.
 Again, this is a feature valued by all users.